Toll roads offer the option of a faster trip, and can be used in LA and Orange counties with a FasTrak® transponder.

 The Toll Roads have eliminated the need to stop and pay cash at toll booths.
 Now every vehicle can travel nonstop thanks to four new ways to pay that were developed for drivers by drivers.

 The 91 Express Lanes

-The 91 Express Lanes is a 10-mile toll road built in the median of State Route 91 between the Orange and Riverside County line and State Route 55 (Costa Mesa Freeway).
+The 91 Express Lanes is a 10-mile managed lane built in the median of State Route 91 (SR-91) between the Orange and Riverside County line and State Route 55 (Costa Mesa Freeway).

-Be sure to check the toll on message signs before entering the 91 Express Lanes.
-Toll schedules are subject to change without notice.
-Tolls vary to optimize traffic flows.
-Tolls are for one-way travel during the times and days shown.
+Traffic always flows freely thanks to a pricing structure that changes according to demand.
+Be sure to check the toll on message signs before entering the 91 Express Lanes; they display tolls for one-way travel during the times and days shown.

 Three or more passengers traveling together in the “3+ Lane” when passing through the toll zone can ride free during most hours, except when traveling eastbound Monday through Friday between 4 p.m. and 6 p.m.
 At these times, carpools of three or more can still save money by earning a 50 percent discount on the posted toll.
 Discounts are also available for motorcycles, pure zero-emission vehicles, and vehicles displaying disabled or disabled veteran license plates issued by the DMV.